It’s important to start by thinking about the purpose and audience of a text, which are two factors that have huge effects on the way you write.

 The phase “utter lack of accountability” is saying that politicians are not being held responsible for their behavior.
 That’s a pretty divisive argument, but the tone of the phrase itself indicates the author’s feelings.
 This author could have said something more neutral, and the meaning would’ve been the same.
 But with intense words, you can tell that this is angrier.
-Here are some other words that seem charged with intensity, anger, or even disgust:
+Here are some other words and phrases that seem charged with intensity, anger, or even disgust:

 In this context, it’s hard to say any of these words in a happy tone.
 Thus, the author’s reason for using this tone is to make the readers get angry and be spurred to action.
 All of that language and tone is meant to drive readers to action by making them want to change the situation.

 The following piece of writing has a very different tone: